-During the year ended 30 September 2017 (2016: since the acquisition of Cerillion Technologies Limited), the Group was organised into four main business segments for revenue purposes:
+During the years ended 30 September 2018 and 30 September 2017, the Group was organised into four main business segments for revenue purposes:

-- Services: relates to revenue from providing services to customers on new implementation projects and enhancements. - Software: relates to support and maintenance revenue derived from people using the software as well as the licences to use the software. - Software-as-a-Service: relates to monthly subscriptions for a managed service or to use products on a pay-as-you-go service. - 3rd Party: relates to revenue derived from 3rd party services or licences, re-billable expenses and pass through of selling on hardware.
+- Services: relates to revenue from providing services to customers on new implementation projects and enhancements (see revenue recognition policy (i) and (iii) on pages 29 and 30). - Software: relates to support and maintenance revenue derived from people using the software as well as the licences to use the software (see revenue recognition policy (i) and (ii) on pages 29 and 30). - Software-as-a-Service: relates to monthly subscriptions for a managed service or to use products on a pay as you go service (see revenue recognition policy (i) on page 30). - Third Party: relates to revenue derived from third party services or licences, re-billable expenses and pass through of selling on hardware (see revenue recognition policy (iv) on page 30).